 Children in care generally have significantly higher levels of health needs than children and young people from comparable socio-economic backgrounds who have not been looked after.
 Their life opportunities and long term outcomes are also often much poorer and poor health is a factor in this.
 Past experiences, including a poor start in life, removal from family, placement location and transitions mean that these children are often at risk of having inequitable access to health services, both universal and specialist.

 The NHS is required to make arrangements to secure appropriate health services for each child, in accordance with the health assessment and the child’s health plan and need to understand the current flows of looked after children both in and out of the Clinical Commissioning Group (CCG) area and ensure that services are commissioned to meet the needs of all Looked After Children.

-The number of unaccompanied asylum seeking children looked after by Slough Council is has remained steady over the last 12 months, with 9 children at March 2015 – the number of unaccompanied asylum seeking children looked after by Slough was 9 by April 2015.
+The number of unaccompanied asylum seeking children looked after by Slough Council is has remained steady over the last 12 months, with 10 children at March 2016 – the number of unaccompanied asylum seeking children looked after by Slough was 9 in March 2015.

 For indigenous looked after children, there is a broad spread of ages from newborn infants to 17 year olds, with the highest numbers falling in the 10 to 15 age groups.
 In comparison, the unaccompanied asylum seeking children population is almost wholly aged 10 and over, with the majority in the 16 and 17 age groups.

 There are approximately the same number of girls and boys in care in Slough, though unaccompanied asylum seeking children are generally boys only.

 In Slough, the largest ethnic group amongst looked after children is White (approximately 51%) followed by children of mixed heritage 24%, previously 18%, Asian or Asian British (18%), then Black or Black British (7%).
 Approximately 44% of unaccompanied asylum seeking children currently in Slough’s care are of Asian or Middle Eastern origin.